-Each child has an individual rewards and sanctions file on PASS.
-Class teachers input the credits and debits into the system each week.
+Each child has an individual rewards and sanctions file on the internal database.
+Form tutors log the credits and debits into the system each week.
 Detention offences are entered by the teacher who gave the detention.
 This record enables us to build up a full picture of a child's behaviour, positive or negative.
-It also enables us to look at patterns of misbehaviour, such as being in trouble at playtime or in certain subjects.
-It allows us to be very specific when talking to parents about behaviour.
+It also enables us to look at patterns of misbehaviour, such as being in trouble at breaktime or in certain subjects.
+It allows teachers to be very specific when talking to parents about behaviour.
+Appendix I - Positions of Responsibility